How we do things matters.

 The majority of the Janji team is fortunate enough to commute by foot or bike to the Janji Studio each day, forming the backbone of our de facto wear test program by commuting daily in future prototypes.

 As an apparel studio, printing is a necessity although we try to reduce the need for printing as much as possible, and only use FSC certified paper.
-While we have currently transitioned to working remotely, we were about to implement a compost system and are planning on doing so when the team safely returns to working in the studio again.
 We are also working toward eliminating single-use plastic utensils, cups and dishware at the office.

 Run Everywhere, a philosophy.